 Steps 1 and 3 of this analysis depend on the physics of the problem and the modeling technique used.
 Software and hardware efficiency are not a critical issue.
 By contrast, Step 2 is independent of the physics and modeling technique, but pushes the hardware to the limit.
 For this reason, FMS was designed from a hardware point of view.

 There is an optimized version of FMS for most computer platforms.
-Each version makes maximum reuse of registers, cache and memory.
-On systems equipped with multiple processors, the processors are operated in parallel to reduce run time.
+Each version makes maximum use of registers, cache, memory, disks and GPU processors.
+On systems equipped with multiple processors, the processors are operated in parallel to reduce runtime.
 On all systems, disks are operated in parallel and transfer data concurrently with processing.

-While the internals of FMS are machine specific, the interface to your application program is generic.
+While the internals of FMS are machine-specific, the interface to your application program has remained generic.
 This allows you to maintain a single version of your application while achieving peak performance on each computer system.
+FMS interrogates the hardware on startup, and automatically uses whatever is available.
+This allows a single binary version of your application to achieve peak performance across a wide range of hardware configurations.

 This team may be sorted by type of technology, hardware and software, as shown in the following figure: